davidlowry/mp4-scraper/README.md

 Make it much more general
 - find m4v/ogv/etc.
 - find mp4(etc) urls embedded in javascript etc.
+- possibly stop/mute the jwplayer (or whatever) the video is being driven by originally
+- gauge popularity of avoiding the popup window, overlay an iframe instead??
 - Feel free to contribute solutions to this if you like.

 ###Notes: